awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-development-environment.md

 If you need to manage AWS resources from within your application, install the AWS SDK for Java\.
 For example, with the AWS SDK for Java, you can use Amazon DynamoDB \(DynamoDB\) to share session states of Apache Tomcat applications across multiple web servers\.
 For more information, see [Manage Tomcat Session State with Amazon DynamoDB](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/java-dg-tomcat-session-manager.html) in the AWS SDK for Java documentation\.

-Visit the [AWS SDK for Java homepage](https://aws.amazon.com/sdk-for-java/) for more information and installation instructions\.
+Visit the [AWS SDK for Java home page](https://aws.amazon.com/sdk-for-java/) for more information and installation instructions\.

 ## Installing an IDE or Text Editor<a name="java-development-environment-ide"></a>